Home / Sports / Football - Men's

 The football events of the Games week include daily training sessions followed a match in the afternoon or evening, at selected football grounds across the host island.
 The first half of the Games week normally sees each team play perhaps two or three round-robin group matches, with the play-offs and finals towards the end of the Games week.

-Shetland Football Association is not currently represented on the SIGA committee.
+Shetland Football Association is currently represented on the SIGA committee by Brian Johnston.

 Shetland Medals for Football